Where are they now? The 8 Barcelona kids given debuts by Luis Enrique

 A goalkeeper who played under Luis Enrique for Barcelona B, Masip was called up to the senior side in the manager’s first season in charge.

 He was handed his debut in an 8-1 rout of Huesca in the Copa del Rey and made three more appearances for the club before joining Real Valladolid on a free transfer in 2017, helping the club win promotion to La Liga.
+He’s still there, and has racked up almost 200 appearances for the club part-owned by Ronaldo.

 Big things were expected of Samper when he broke through at Barcelona, making his debut as a teenager in the early months of Luis Enrique’s reign and drawing comparisons to Xavi and Sergio Busquets.